nedap/formatting-stack/README.md

     * no cold-starts!
   * and precise understanding of your codebase
     * no AST heuristics, no `eval` either
+  * and a reasonable triggering frequency
+    * so you don't format too frequently (format-on-save), or not frequently enough (git pre-commit hook)
 * Git status/branch information
-  * for some performance gains (only added/changed files will be processed)
+  * for some performance gains (typically only added/changed files will be processed)
   * and also for gradual formatting

 As of today, it is integrated with: